BitbucketPHP/Client/README.md

 var_dump($c->currentUser()->show());
 ```

-As of time of writing (Monday 2nd April 2018), every endpoint available on the Bitbucket API 2.O is also available through this PHP client.
-I'd recommend looking through the Bitbucket documentation, and also the generated documentation available at https://bitbucketapi.github.io/Client/index.html.
+As of time of writing (Monday 4th April 2018), every endpoint available on the Bitbucket API 2.0 is also available through this PHP client.
+I'd recommend looking through the [Bitbucket documentation](https://developer.atlassian.com/bitbucket/api/2/reference/), and also the [generated documentation](https://bitbucketapi.github.io/Client/).

 ## Security